Mercigil/LITA_Project/SalesPerformance.md

 ---
 ### Project Overview
 I am working on my LITA Project where I will analysis Sales Performance  for a Retail Store.I explored sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
-I produced an interactive Power BI dashboard that highlights these findings.

 ---
 ### Data Source